dennis-best/jq-selected/README.md

 Well, now you can style elements when they are clicked.

-jq-selected add classes to recently clicked items to boldly let CSS handle mundane tasks normally handled by javascript.
+jq-selected adds classes to recently clicked items and boldly lets CSS handle mundane tasks normally handled by javascript.

 ## Whut?
 Why?